Table of Contents

 |Pelvic inflammatory disease|

-Extragenital manifestation is also possible, as in eyes, throat and anus.
-Although this is usually “silent” infection patterns, the risk of infection, however, also exists when untreated!
+Extragenital manifestation is also possible, in the area of the eyes, throat and anus.
+Although this is usually a “silent” condition, the risk of actual infection also exists when untreated!

 Gonorrhea in women is classified into lower (below the cervix) and upper gonorrhea (above the cervix).
-The lower gonorrhea, with little symptoms include cervicitis, proctitis, urethritis and bartholinitis.
-To upper one , with many symptoms include endometritis, salpingitis and peritonitis.
+Lower gonorrhea displays with few symptoms including cervicitis, proctitis, urethritis and bartholinitis.
+Upper gonorrhea presents with many symptoms, including endometritis, salpingitis and peritonitis.

-- Newborns can be infected during birth by the mother.
-The new-born-blenorrhoe occurs, a festering conjunctivitis.
-Your prophylactic measure immediately after birth is the dropping of erythromycin/tetracyclin-containing eye drops into the conjunctival sac (formerly silver nitrate, the so-called Credé prophylaxis).
+- Newborns can be infected during birth by the carrier-mother.
+The newborn-blenorrhoe occurs, a.k.a. festering conjunctivitis.
+The prophylactic measure immediately after birth is administering of erythromycin/tetracyclin-containing eye drops into the conjunctival sac (formerly silver nitrate, the so-called Credé prophylaxis).

-- Complicated history: Disseminated gonococcal infection (DGI) DGI is classically associated with the clinical triad high fever, arthritis and acral hemorrhagic pustules and petechiae.
+- Complicated history: Disseminated gonococcal infection (DGI).
+DGI is classically associated with the clinical triad high fever, arthritis and acral hemorrhagic pustules and petechiae.
 Left untreated, patients can develop sepsis with meningitis, endocarditis and pneumonia.
-In women, the formation of synechiae on hymen and tube can cause tube motility disturbances as a result sterility occurs.
+In women, the formation of synechiae on the hymen and tube can cause tube motility disturbances resulting in sterility.

 Therapy of Gonorrhea

-The treatment is relatively straightforward.
-You administer ceftriaxone once, at DGI and upper gonorrhea this must be given for at least 7 days.
-As with all STIs, you must treat the partner of the patient as well to prevent a ping-pong effect!
-In addition, indicate the use of condoms expressly in addition to existing contraceptives.
+The treatment is relatively straightforward with administration of ceftriaxone once; at DGI and upper gonorrhea this must be given for at least 7 days.
+As with all STDs, the partner of the patient must also be treated to prevent a ping-pong effect!
+In addition, stress on the use of condoms in addition to existing contraceptives.